Overview

 Applications that fulfil all eligibility criteria will be evaluated.
 Please refer to Section 2 “Eligibility” for details on programmes that will be considered more favourably.

-Claims submission for approved applications shall be submitted by the FI once within 3 months upon the cohort completion of the programme.
+A one-time claims submission for approved applications shall be submitted by the FI within 3 months upon the cohort completion of the programme.

 Please submit claims using the claims forms provided in the Letter of Offer.